Apple-supaporn/hw20-express-react-portfolio-copy/README.md

 3. nodemon: development tool to auto restart our server whenever

-- update the package.json with the following scripts
+- update the package.json with the following scripts (don't forget your commas!)

 ```json
   "scripts": {